 Once you have successfully removed the surface dirt, it’s time to test your cleaning solution.
 Testing your solution in an inconspicuous area such as a small area on the lower corner on the back of the couch will prevent you from creating an eyesore if you inadvertently use the incorrect solution.
 Wait until the solution dries before giving it the go-ahead.

 Work on the most soiled spots first.
 If there are stains or spots on the couch that require a little extra elbow grease, consider those your starting points.
 Using a mild soap and water solution, take a soft cloth and gently rub the fabric until the stain comes out.
 Stubborn stains may require more than one attempt at removal.

 If the warm water solution isn’t working, use a stronger solution of 50/50 using water and grease-cutting soap such as Dawn.
 Let’s face it, if Dawn can remove oil from birds as a result of an oil spill; it can certainly remove the grease stains from your microfiber sofa.
 Repeat several times until the stain comes out.

 Once the stain comes out, blot the area with a clean damp cloth to remove all of the excess soap.
 After the major stains are removed it’s time to clean the rest of the sofa.
 If your goal was only to remove the spots/stains, then you’re done.
 Remove as much of the liquid from the spot by blotting the area dry with a clean towel and allow the remainder to air dry.

 Using a Carpet/Upholstery Cleaning Machine

-Follow the machine manufacturer’s instruction for cleaning your microfiber couch.
-The one word of caution is making sure you do not saturate your couch.
+Follow the machine manufacturer’s instructions for cleaning your microfiber couch.
+Words of caution – make sure you do not saturate your couch.
 Do not apply too much liquid when using the upholstery cleaner.
 It’s best to err on the side of caution when determining how much fluid to use.
 You can always apply more fluid, but it’s difficult to dry a drenched couch.